marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 Sources and sinks I envision supporting:

 - Azure SQL Database
-- CSV files
-- JSON files
 - Azure CosmosDB
 - Azure SQL Data Warehouse
-- Blob Storage
+- Azure Data Warehouse/Azure Synapse
+- CSV files in blob storage
+- CSV files in Azure Data Lake store
+- JSON files in blob storage
-- Azure Data Lake Storage
+- JSON files in Azure Data Lake store
+- Avro files in blob storage
-- Avro
+- Avro files in Azure Data Lake store
+- Parquet files in blob storage
-- Parquet
+- Parquet files in Azure Data Lake store

-Logging options to be supported:

-- CSV logging
-- JSON logging
-- Logging to an Event Hub
-- Logging to a SQL Server table (in the target database)
-- Logging to a SQL Server table (in a dedicated database)
+Given this list, there are obvious opportunities to incorporate other storage platforms (S3, etc) and other file formats (XML, etc)

 Operational Monitoring Scenarios:

 - Use of Azure Monitor to monitor operations
 - Use of PowerBI to read from supported logging sources

-SQL Server connection security:
+Connection security:

-- SQL Server Connection String providing username, password and connection data through runtime parameters
+- SQL Server Connection String and connection data through runtime lookup of secrets stored in Azure Data Factory
 - Use of Azure SQL Database-Azure Active Directory integration to assign SQL Server-level rights
 - Use of least-privilege accounts to support data movement
+- Use of database roles to assign SQL-level permissions
+- Use of Access Policy security to grant access to Azure Key Vault from Azure Data Factory
+- Use of access keys to access blob storage
+- Use of RBAC roles to access blob storage

-Use of Azure Active Directory assumes that AAD is in place.
+Use of Azure Active Directory assumes that AAD integration with Azure SQL Database is in place.
 See https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure

-Blob Storage connection security

-- Use of RBAC roles to assign acsess to the Data Factory
-- Use of Access keys as parameters to access blob storage

-Security Best Practices adhered to:

-- Use of Azure ARM Templates to deploy Azure Resources
+- Use of Azure ARM Templates and PowerShell to deploy Azure Resources
-- Use of Azure ARM Template parameters to pass sensitive information at deployment time
+- Use of Azure ARM Template parameters to pass Secret Names of sensitive information at runtime
 - Use of Azure Key Vault to provide secure storage of sensitive information
 - Use of PowerShell's Az module to interact with Azure
 - Use of Azure Active Directory to provide identity authentication services
-- Use of Azure's RBAC security to provide authorization services\
+- Use of Azure Monitor and Azure Alerting to monitor operations
-- Aggressive logging of operations to a SQL Server table in the destination database
-- Using Azure Monitor and Azure Alerting to monitor operations
+- Use of Azure Monitor Workbooks and PowerBI to monitor operations

-AzureDataFactoryDemo_GenericSqlSink does the following:
+AzDataFactoryDemo_GenericSqlSink does the following:

+Quickly and easily pulls data from source to sink using security best practices.
+If the target object (a relational table or a CosmosDB document data) doesn't exist in the sink, it is magically created.

+The details:
 - Reads structure metadata from a CSV file stored in blob storage
 - Finds or Creates the SQL table in the target database that matches the structure of the CSV file
 - - If there are zero matches, a new table and view are created to act as the sink for the data, the table and view name of the new table is used
 - - If there is one match, the table and view name of the matching table is used
 - - If there is more than one match, the system doesn't know where it should belong, a new table and view are created to act as the sink for the data, the table and view name of the new table is used

-Operational metadata is logged to the target view.
+Operational metadata is logged to the target table as additional columns.
 The metadata collected is:

-- __StorageAccountName:  Source blob storage account name
+-   __sourceConnectionStringSecretName - Secret Name containing the connection string that points to the data source
-- __FileName:  Name of the file used as the source of data
+-   __sinkConnectionStringSecretName - Secret Name containing the connection string that points to the data sink
+-   __sourceObjectName - object data will be loaded from
+-   __targetObjectName - object data will be loaded into
-- __DataFactoryName:  Name of the Azure Data Factory used to load the data
+-   __dataFactoryName - Name of the Azure Data Factory used to load the data
-- __DataFactoryPipelineName:  Name of the Azure Data Factory Pipeline used to load the data
+-   __dataFactoryPipelineName - Name of the Azure Data Factory Pipeline used to load the data
-- __DataFactoryPipelineRunId:  ID of the Data Factory Pipeline Run that loaded the data
+-   __dataFactoryPipelineRunId - ID of the Data Factory Pipeline Run that loaded the data
-- __InsertDateTimeUTC:  Full date and time the data was loaded in the UTC timezone, sourced from the Data Factory
+-   __insertDateTimeUTC - Full date and time the data was loaded in the UTC timezone, sourced from the Data Factory

+Thanks to
+- Michael French
-Thanks to Mark Kromer and Jack Ma.
-They rock!
+- Mark Kromer
+- Andie Letourneau
+- Jack Ma
+- Bob Rubocki